How to Start a Cut Flower Business: 5 Tips for New Flower Farmers

 Aesthetic and brand identity – Your farm’s look, feel, and branding can create a signature style that customers recognize and seek out.

-5. Start Marketing Yesterday
+5. Start Marketing Your Flower Business Early

 Please don’t wait until you have flowers to start marketing.

-People don’t just buy flowers—they buy stories, experiences, and connections.
+People don’t just buy flowers, they buy stories, experiences, and connections.
 When they feel like they’ve been on this journey with you, they’re invested.
 They’ve watched your farm come to life, they know the work that went into those blooms, and when the flowers finally arrive, they’re ready to support you.

 You don’t need flowers in bloom to start marketing.
 You just need to start talking about your farm.